ditsuke/ffconfig/profile_folder/chrome/readme.md

-userChrome.JS is from alice0775's uc.JS loader, don't use if using another loader.
+./utils/ has xiaoxiaoflood's uc.JS loader, remove if using another.